pakin-s/airflow-astro/README.md

 Overview
 ========

-Welcome brothers and sisters, this repository's purpose is to give a easy understanding of how Astro Airflow works for Data Migration Between 2 MySql databases.
+Welcome brothers and sisters, this repository's purpose is to give an easy understanding of how Astro Airflow works for Data Migration Between 2 MySql databases.

 Quick Start
 ===========================